New Local Governing Committee Members & Directors

 New Director and LGC member registration:

 Once you have been conditionally accepted as a new LGC member or Director, we need to undertake a number of checks and commence your induction.
-If you have been asked by the chair of one of our boards to register as an LGC Member or Director, you need to do so by clicking on the button to acces the registration form..
+If you have been asked by the chair of one of our boards to register as an LGC Member or Director, you need to do so by clicking on the button to access the registration form..

 Information for new Local Governing Committee Members